Steps in the Admissions Procedure for Traditional Programs

 Montgomery, Alabama 36109-3398

-Applicants who do not meet general admission requirements, but who are judged to have potential for success may apply for conditional admission.
-See Academic Regulations for an explanation of conditional admission.
+Persons who do not meet general admission requirements, but who are judged to have potential for success may be approved for conditional admission.
+An individual interested in admission as a conditionally admitted student should contact the Admissions Office.

 Admission of Home School Students

-Students who fulfill high school requirements through home schooling must satisfy all admission standards set by the university, i.e., ACT / SAT scores, high school units, etc. Home school transcripts must be certified by the local home school group leader.
+Individuals who fulfill high school requirements through home schooling must satisfy all admission standards set by the University, i.e., ACT/SAT scores, high school units, and other set admission standards.

 Dual Enrollment for High School Students